 Does the name Itty Bitty Apps ring a bell?
 No?
 What about Reveal?
 Itty Bitty Apps is the company behind Reveal.
 Reveal is a powerful view debugger for iOS and tvOS development.
 It's Xcode's built-in view debugger on steroids.
 It comes with a gorgeous user interface, powerful controls, and support of iOS, tvOS, and application extensions.
 It's a must-have for every Apple developer.

 A few weeks ago, I got in touch with Tobias Günther, CEO of Fournova.
 Fournova is best known for Tower, one of the best Git clients for macOS and Windows.
 The company has been around for more than a decade and it seems to be doing well.
 I wanted to ask Tobias a few questions about running a software business in today's economy.

 The early days of Apple's App Store are sometimes referred to as the gold rush.
 Paid applications were the norm and prices were much higher than they are now.
 What options do you have as a developer or entrepreneur in today's App Store?
-Is it possible to run a business in Apple’s App Store and make a living as an independent mobile developer?
+Is it possible to make a living as an independent mobile developer?
 In this article, I list the options you have to make money from your applications in Apple's App Store.